meera-hari/SQL-PRACTICE-QUESTIONS-FOR-EVERYONE/README.md

 # SQL-PRACTICE-QUESTIONS-FOR-EVERYONE
 Need practice questions for SQL?
-Then you can check out the repository for some SQL Questions and their solutions.
+Then you can check out this repository for some SQL Questions and their solutions.